* State Symbols

 -- Government types

 Currently, there are five distinct types of incorporated municipalities.
 Each type of municipality has equal legal standing, rights, and powers as any other type or form.
 Each of the five types has an associated form of government of exactly the same title.
 By default municipalities have the form of government which corresponds to their type, i.e. a Township has the Township form of government.
 A municipality may choose, however, a different form of government if its citizens do not wish to operate under the form that matches its type.
+In general, the differences in the form of government primarily relate to choices in how extensive the authority is conferred on a single official, typically the mayor, in comparison to the governing body such as a council or committee.

 The borough form of government is New Jersey's most common, now used by over 200 of the state's municipalities.
 In boroughs, the mayor presides over the council, but votes only to break ties.
 The mayor may veto ordinances subject to override by 2/3 majority of council.
 With the approval of the council, the mayor appoints subordinate officers.